Page last updated 10/07/2018

-This page will be updated right up to competition start.
+This page will be updated regularly throughout our tournament season.

 The CTOM Board of Directors, problem captains and judging teams are excited to have the chance to witness the results of what you have created, brainstormed, practiced, tested, designed and redesigned, built and rebuilt!